 Our Box Office and Salon

 The Salon (across the hall from the theater) is a comfortable, fun place to hang out before the show.
-You'll find our box office here, as well as a variety of cold drinks, beer, soda and popcorn.
+You'll find our box office here, as well as a variety of cold drinks and popcorn.
 The Salon opens an hour before showtime.
 Join us in The Salon before (and after) the show!

 Doors open fifteen minutes before curtain, and shows start promptly.
 If you're buying your tickets at the door, we recommend that you get to the theater at least half an hour before curtain.

 We will make every effort to accommodate special seating requests for Seniors and persons with Disabilities.

 If you are part of a group of ten or more, you can take advantage of our group sales program.
 You will get a discount on your ticket prices and receive assigned seating.

 Reserved seats are held until 7:45.
 All members of your Group must be present for you to be seated together.

 For more information on Group Ticket Sales please email boxoffice (at) un-scripted.com.